jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 ```
 ![alt text](https://github.com/jeremydowdy/Eternal-Blue-THM-walkthrough/blob/main/Screenshot%202024-02-22%20135917.png)

-As you can see from the output, there are muiltiple requirements, all of which are already set.
+As you can see from the output, there are muiltiple requirements, most of which are already set.
 The only option marked required that isn't already set is **RHOSTS**.

 _** Be sure to follow the instructions on THM before running the exploit**_